- 📖 Geeky Medics OSCE Book

 - 🗂️ Flashcard Collections | OSCE, Medicine, Surgery, Anatomy

 To be the first to know about our latest videos subscribe to our YouTube channel 🙌

-Upper limb neurological examination frequently appears in OSCEs.
-You’ll be expected to pick up the relevant clinical signs using your examination skills.
-This upper limb neurological examination OSCE guide provides a clear step by step approach to examining the neurology of the upper limbs, with an included video demonstration.
-Check out the upper limb neurological examination mark scheme here.
+Upper limb neurological examination frequently appears in OSCEs and you’ll be expected to identify the relevant clinical signs using your examination skills.
+This upper limb neurological examination OSCE guide provides a clear step-by-step approach to examining the neurology of the upper limbs, with an included video demonstration.

 |UMN signs||LMN signs|